Tensorization of neural networks for improved privacy and interpretability: Description of the algorithm

 From these projections, we can define the left and right sketches as follows:

-where $U_k \in O(N_{k:n})$ is a random orthogonal (or, more generally, unitary) matrix sampled from the Haar measure as described in Ref.~\cite{mezzadri2007generate}.
+where $U_k \in \mathrm{O}(N_{k:n})$ is a random orthogonal (or, in the case of complex coefficients, unitary) matrix sampled from the Haar measure as described in Ref.~\cite{mezzadri2007generate}.
 Note that with this definition, the sketches $S_k$ admit a recursive formulation if we define

 for $k \in \{2, \ldots, n-1\}$.